eldhose-95/Prediction-of-Credit-Card-Approval-using-Logistic-Regression-Model/README.md

 I have used the Credit Card Approval dataset from the UCI Machine Learning Repository.

-Dependencies :

-sklearn
-numpy
-pandas
+Dependencies :sklearn , numpy , pandas.

 The structure of this notebook is as follows: